Kiwi-Edit: Versatile Video Editing via Instruction and Reference Guidance: Experiments

 \subsection{Main Results}

 \textbf{Instruction Editing.} We compare our model with existing state-of-the-art open-source models on OpenVE-Benchmark~\cite{openve}, including VACE~\cite{jiang2025vace}, OmniVideo~\cite{tan2025omni}, InsViE~\cite{wu2025insvie}, ICVE~\cite{liao2025context}, Lucy-Edit~\cite{lucyedit}, and DITTO~\cite{ditto}, as well as the closed-source model Runway Aleph.
 The evaluation setting follows the original setting report in the paper.
-As shown in \cref{tab:dataset_comparison} , our method outperforms all open-source baselines with an Overall score of \textbf{3.02}, significantly surpassing the previous best, OpenVE-Edit 2.50.
-Notably, our model excels in \textit{Background Change}, achieving a score of {3.84} which surpasses even the proprietary Runway Aleph 2.62.
+As shown in \cref{tab:dataset_comparison} , our method outperforms all open-source baselines with an Overall score of \textbf{3.11}, significantly surpassing the previous best, OpenVE-Edit 2.50.
+Notably, our model excels in \textit{Background Change}, achieving a score of {2.67} which surpasses even the proprietary Runway Aleph 2.62.
 Additionally, increasing inference resolution to $1280 \times 704$ and applying training curriculum yields consistent performance gains across all metrics.
-Interestingly, Stage 3 improves local editing but degrades background performance.
-We attribute this to the dataset's heavy bias toward local changes.

 \textbf{Instruction and Reference Guided Editing.} We compare our method against leading commercial video generation models, specifically Runway Aleph and Kling-O1~\cite{team2025kling}.
-As summarized in Table~\ref{tab:ref_bench}, our model trained on the curated \textit{\datasetname} achieves an overall score of \textbf{3.31}, slightly surpassing Runway Aleph 3.29.
-Notably, our model demonstrates competitive performance in \textit{Identity Consistency} 3.98 and \textit{Reference Similarity} 3.72.
+As summarized in Table~\ref{tab:ref_bench}, our model trained on the curated \textit{\datasetname} achieves an overall score of \textbf{3.40}.
+Notably, our model demonstrates competitive performance in \textit{Identity Consistency} 4.28 and \textit{Reference Similarity} 3.40.
 While the proprietary Kling-O1 model achieves higher absolute scores, likely attributable to its significantly larger parameter count and closed-source training corpus, we setup a state-of-the-art baseline for open-source reference guided video editing.